Callum-Kemp/Watson-Degradation-Tester/README.md

 A confusion matrix is a great way to check labelled data predictions vs their actual results when there's only a handful of predictions.
 The results are normalised so if you have 30 examples of intent X and only 2 Examples of intent Y you will get a consitent set of results.

 The below shows a solid red running through the matrix showing the prediction matches the output.
+This file is overwritten each time it's created if you'd like to keep a historic version you can move it to another folder or rename the file after it's saved.

+More information can be found https://en.wikipedia.org/wiki/Confusion_matrix

 ![Image of Confusion Matrix](https://i.ibb.co/pK9QPcc/Confusion-Matrix.png)